 I am pretty sure this is a common experience for many people.
 To begin with, you need to find out more about what you want.
 Fret not, I will be guiding you through the different types of anime figures that are out there.

 Nendoroid (ねんどろいど nendoroido) series is a brand of anime figures created by Good Smile Company.
 They are unique in the sense that they have a larger head and a smaller body.

-This gives your favorite characters a very cute and child-like appearance.
-It is something like chibi, if you are familiar with the term.
+This gives your favourite characters a very cute and child-like appearance.
+It is something like chibi if you are familiar with the term.

 Nendoroids usually cost about 2,500 yen to 4,000 yen, which is about $30 to $60(SGD).
 There is no fixed price across the different characters and there are some that will cost more than $50(SGD).

 Generally, they do not exceed $100(SGD).
 There are some exceptions such as limited editions, quantity or event-exclusives.